etomuc/CPC6128_iRAM-640/README.md

 **Step 4:**

 Gently remove the CPU from its socket on the CPC motherboard and insert it into the CPU socket on the expansion.
-Now insert the expansion into the CPU socket on the motherboard.
+Now insert the expansion into the CPU socket on the motherboard (also gently, but usually needs a bit of force to properly snap into the socket).

 Turn on the CPC - and enjoy!